-- Approximate yearly commitment: 7 regular meetings (one-two days per meeting) plus an equal number of meetings for examination research, structure and grading, subcommittees, meeting preparation, moral character applicant interviews, and law school visitations.
+- Approximate yearly time commitment: 7 meetings (one-two days per meeting), plus an equal number of meetings for examination research, structure and grading, and additional time for subcommittees, meeting preparation, moral character applicant interviews and law school visitations

 - Staff contact: Gayle Murphy 415-538-2322

 2017-18 terms begin: At the conclusion of the 2017 State Bar Annual Meeting (August 27, 2017)